oghene-ella/Wordle/README.md

 A simple Wordle game built using Swift and UIKit.
 This project replicates the core functionality of the popular word-guessing game.

-## **Features**
-- 🎹 On-screen keyboard for letter selection
-- 📝 Dynamic word generation for each new game
-- 🔤 Letter styling for correctness (incorrect, correct but misplaced, correct and in the right position)
-- 🗑️ Delete last entered character
-- 🏆 Randomized goal words for replayability

 ## **Installation**
 1. Clone this repository:
    ```bash